 If the motion sensor is being connected to the Control4 Dry Contact Module (C4-DCIM4) then we use the ‘12V’ and ‘GND’ output fly lead to power the Motion Sensor 360 – Volt Free via the ‘+’ and ‘-’ terminals respectively. *In Composer you will need to check the ‘12V power output’ box in the advanced settings of the DCIM4 module.

 We can then connect the volt free output of the Motion Sensor 360 – Volt Free across the ‘COM’ and ‘1’ fly leads on the C4-DCIM4 module.
 Up to 4 * Motion Sensor 360 Volt Free devices can be connected to each C4-DCIM4 using inputs 1, 2, 3 and 4.
 The 12V power supply in the C4-DCIM4 module can supply enough current to power all 4 sensors.

-Please note that the C4-DCIM4 is larger than the 35mm hole required for the Motion Sensor 360 Volt Free so the device must be installed in the celling prior to the plasterboard / dry wall being added.
+Please note that the C4-DCIM4 is larger than the 35mm hole required for the Motion Sensor 360 Volt Free, we would therefore recommend mounting it in a central location and running a cable to the sensor location.

 Now the motion sensors are connected to the Control4 system lets take a look at how to commission them in Composer.

 Configuring the Motion Sensor 360 – Volt Free in Composer

 Faradite sensors provide a normally open output with a 1 second timeout.

 The signal / trigger from the PIR can be used for countless applications in a Control4 system but in this blog we are going to focus on the most common application of turning a light on and then turning the light off after it has been vacant for a period of time.

 The settings we apply in Composer are used to ensure the lights turn on automatically and stay on for the appropriate amount of time before turning off.